mambo0815/aidshilfe_wm/wp-content/plugins/wp-retina-2x/readme.txt

 3. Check if it works! - if it doesn't, read the FAQ, the tutorial, and check the forums.

 == Changelog ==

+= 4.6.0 =
+* PLEASE READ: Is anybody using the IMG Rewrite or the Retina-Images still?
+I am looking into simplifying the plugin, removing useless options and methods.
+Same questions with the "Custom CDN Domain" or "Ignore Mobile".
+Please participate here: https://wordpress.org/support/topic/important-are-you-still-using-the-img-rewrite-or-the-retina-images-method/.
+Generally, you can also tell me how you are using the plugin.
+I expect people to use mostly the default options with either Responsive Images or PictureFill.
+* Fix: Button DETAILS was not working properly.

+= 4.5.9 =
+* Fix: Removed the beta Retina Uploader which is not working yet (was included by mistake).
+* Update: Added the info screen available in the Retina Dashboard in the Media Library as well and improved the UI a tiny bit (it was a bit messy if you had a lot of image sizes.)

+= 4.5.8 =
+* Update: LazyLoad 2.0.3
+* Fix: Don't display Retina information for a media that is not an image.

+= 4.5.5 =
+* Update: LazyLoad 2.0.0
+* Update: Retina.js 2.0.0
+* Fix: Drag & Drop upload was a bit buggy, it now has been improved a lot!
+* Add: Option to hide the ads, flatter and message about the Pro.
+* Info: To welcome summer, the Pro version (Forever) is only at 20$.
+Please support me and my plugin and get it here: http://meowapps.com/wp-retina-2x/ :) Thank you a lot!

 = 4.5.0 =
 * Update: Options styles.